 - Adapting different teaching and learning approaches

-- Obtain skills in the planning, delivering, observing and assessing teaching.
+- Obtain skills in planning, delivering, observing and assessing teaching.

 - Student motivation